-While serving as a police officer in the Metropolitan Police Service, J.J.
-Patrick undertook an almost unheard of course of action: he acted as a whistleblower and sparked a parliamentary inquiry into the national recording of police crime figures.
+While serving as a police officer in the Metropolitan Police Service I acted as a whistleblower and sparked a parliamentary inquiry into the national recording of police crime figures.

 Parliament concluded in the final report that:

 “This inquiry was prompted by the concerns expressed by PC James Patrick, a serving officer in the Metropolitan Police…We are indebted to PC Patrick for his courage in speaking out, in fulfilment of his duty to the highest standards of public service, despite intense pressures to the contrary…We are grateful to PC James Patrick, a serving police officer, for his courage in coming forward to voice his concerns…there are some wider lessons to be learnt from PC Patrick’s experiences…We have grave doubts that the Metropolitan Police Service has treated PC Patrick fairly or with respect and care…”